questianon/sdupdates/README.md

 >Is the rentry stuff all written by one person or many?
 There are many people maintaining different rentries.

-**Why are some of my prompts outputting black images?**
->Add " --no-half-vae " (remove the quotations) to your commandline args in webui-user.bat

 **What's the difference between embeds, hypernetworks, and dreambooths?
 What should I train?**
 Anon: